 You can take this easy route to the Negratin lake by foot, bicycle or car.
 Coming out of the village go in the direction of Baza.
 After passing by the dry fruit factory you will see the Cueva del Duende (Cave of the spirit).
 Then you will see the abandoned Toleanos Mill.
 Once at the Cuevas de Luna area, take a right fork to the valley.
 Cross an iron bridge onto the tarmac road and then go left.
 It is worth timing this route to end around sunset, since the landscape is really beautiful at that time of day.

-For more information on these and other recommended routes and excursions, contact the Ayuntamiento (Town Hall):
+For more information on these and other recommended routes and excursions, contact the Tourist office in the Ayuntamiento (Town Hall):